Roar1827/Ryan-Clements/books/whyshouldanyoneworkhere.md

 ### **Why Should Anyone Work Here?** What it Takes to Create an Authentic Organization *(Rob Goffee and Gareth Jones)*

 #### Reaction:
+The authors have carefully researched a vast number of organizations in order to examine culture, and report back with stories of both success and failure.
+The opportunity to learn from these companies is enormous, and Goffee and Jones have done the laid this out for you in this book.
 #### Favourite Quotes:
 - <sub>"One of the most contradictory organizational aspirations of recent times is, 'Be innovative, but don't fail.'"
 (Page 28)</sub>
 - <sub>"The ideal company doesn't just grow its best employees; it makes all its employees better than they ever thought they could be."
 (Page 76)</sub>